As a result of 2013 legislation, the Water Quality Control Commission adopted Regulation 86: Graywater Control Regulation on November 9, 2015.

 On May 7, 2018, the Commission held an informational hearing to gather feedback for a proposed rulemaking scope to update the Graywater Control Regulation.
 The division initiated the stakeholder engagement process but placed the effort on hold due to competing obligations, limited resources, and the COVID-19 pandemic.

-The division is scheduled to present an update on the stakeholder engagement schedule with the Commission in May 2021 as part of the triennial review process.
-Ahead of this meeting, the division is seeking feedback from stakeholders on what they would like to see in the regulation to better identify the scope of a stakeholder process and future revisions to the regulation.
+The division presented an update on the stakeholder engagement schedule with the Commission in May 2021 as part of the triennial review process.
+As a result of this meeting, the Commission supported the delay of the stakeholder engagement process until 2022.

 What is graywater?